Long Island, Bermuda

-Long Island is a small island within the Great Sound of Bermuda.
+Long Island is a small island within the Great Sound in Bermuda.
 It lies in the southeast of the sound, and is in the north of Warwick Parish.

-Like its neighbours Nelly, Ports, and Hawkins Islands, it was owned by the British Admiralty, and became a prisoner of war camp during the Second Boer War from 1901 to 1902.
+Like its neighbours Nelly, Ports, and Hawkins islands, it was owned by the British Admiralty, and became a prisoner of war camp during the Second Boer War from 1901 to 1902.
 A cemetery on the island, which had previously been used by the military for victims of yellow fever, became a Boer War cemetery, and is maintained as a memorial by the Bermuda National Trust.